CySA+ jobs outlook [updated 2021]

 - Security engineer

 - Cybersecurity analyst

-Most of the jobs fall under the “analyst” subheading, although cybersecurity specialists and cybersecurity engineers are also represented.
+Most of the jobs fall under the analyst umbrella, although cybersecurity specialists and cybersecurity engineers are also represented.
 This is likely because the CySA+ focuses on skills like data analysis for identifying vulnerabilities, risks and threats.

-You may end up filling multiple roles throughout your career, or advancing through the ranks from a job like cybersecurity analyst to security engineer.
+You may end up filling multiple roles throughout your career or advancing through the ranks from a job as a cybersecurity analyst to a security engineer.
 A loose roadmap for how you’d like your career to progress can help you decide if the CySA+ is ultimately the right choice for you.

 CySA+ job market